mathworks/EV-with-MATLAB-and-Simulink/README.md

 - [**Model-Based Systems Engineering (MBSE)**](#model-based-systems-engineering-mbse)

-Note: Recently added items are identified with a ":star:*(New!
+Note: Recently added items are identified with a " :star: *(New!
 20xx-xx)*" at the beginning of the line.

 ## Full System